Best Charcuterie & Cheese in Austin

 I consider myself a charcuterie and cheese enthusiast!
 I am far from being an expert; however, I have indulged in more than my fair share of each, hundreds of varieties across the globe.
 When I sit down for meal, I really enjoy diversity (I guess that’s why I’m such a huge fan of traditional tapas and other small plates that are a current trend that doesn’t seem to be going away, yay!).
 While most people might consider charcuterie and cheese as perfect starters, I sometimes enjoy making them into a delightful, personal entrée (albeit I am willing to share…a bit).
 Gone are the days of simple sausage and cheddar (although still yummy).
 Establishments have expanded their range of offerings to satisfy people’s ever-growing discerning palates.
 Many plates or boards now include beautiful terrines, pâté, confit…and regional, as well as global cheeses made from cow’s, sheep’s, and buffalo’s milk.
 Welcome to my list of Best Charcuterie & Cheese in Austin.

-I have complied a list of about a dozen suggested places to enjoy charcuterie and cheese in and around Austin (including your own home), with varied geographical locations, restaurant styles, and budgets in mind (no particular order).
+I have complied a handful of suggested places to enjoy charcuterie and cheese in and around Austin (including your own home), with varied geographical locations, restaurant styles, and budgets in mind (no particular order).
 By no means is it an exhaustive list!
 Austin has a lot to offer these days.
 If you would like to suggest an addition, please, feel free to do so in the comment section.
 Cheers!

 Parkside has been serving patrons upscale gastrofare to its fans on “Dirty 6th” since 2008.
 Fondly referred to as a “dinner and a show” by chef/proprietor Cirkiel, the rustic meets modern space allows diners to enjoy great food and drink while watching all the bar hoppers.
 Chef and staff have been focusing on “farm to table” practices before the approach became common in the ATX.
 Using only the highest quality and sustainable food sources [when possible], Parkside offers an amazing array of fantastic bites.
 From their very large raw bar (that includes the best and freshest assortment of oysters from around the U.S. IMO) to perfectly executed osso bucco and everything in-between, Parkside never disappoints.
 And, of course they offer a beautiful charcuterie board to pair with a nice glass of wine, your favorite cocktail, or tasty craft beer.
 This delectable board definitely deserves a spot on my “Best Charcuterie & Cheese in Austin” guide!